vreg-dev/vreg-dev/README.md

 Cybersecurity professional with hands-on experience in penetration testing, network security analysis, and Python automation.
-Certified by Google & CompTIA.
-CCNA completing July 2025.
+Certified by Google, CompTIA $ CCNA.

 ---